 Curriculum from preschool through high school, using novels written to encourage children to question their experiences.
 Each novel has an accompanying teacher’s manual.
 This program does not use the classic texts of philosophical literature, but focuses on the ideas rather than the authorities.

-Northwest Center for Philosophy for Children
+University of Washington Center for Philosophy for Children

 Teaching Children Philosophy

 A site developed by Mt.
 Holyoke professor Thomas Wartenberg which explores the use of children’s literature in promoting philosophical reflection among young children.

 Philosophical Resources for Educators from LEARN NC and the Philosophy Outreach Program at UNC

 This collection of resources includes tools and lessons to help teachers incorporate philosophical resources into classroom instruction.
 Resources includes a “Philosophy 101″ guide for educators, links to exceptional web resources and lesson plans online, and a collection of LEARN NC lesson plans that can be easily modified to include philosophical elements.
 There are suggestions for every grade level for making philosophy part of the curriculum.

 Course materials may be ordered through the links on the web site.
 This group offers materials for elementary through adult learners that stress the acquisition of critical thinking and the skills of dialogue through small group focus discussions.
 The materials use excerpts from classic texts in a range of disciplines to challenge participants to tackle complex readings for comprehension.